-The Community Infrastructure Levy (CIL) is a charge that local authorities in England and Wales can choose to place on new developments, usually those with over 100m2 of floorspace, or that create one or more new dwellings.
+The Community Infrastructure Levy (CIL) is a charge that local authorities in England and Wales can choose to place on new developments, with over 100m2 of new floorspace, or that create one or more new dwellings.

-Please also note, if you are a self-builder (i.e. you will be living in your new home for at least 3 years or it is an extension to your own home that you will be living in for at least 3 years) then you can apply for exemption to the levy.
+Please also note, if you are a self-builder (i.e. you will be living in your new home or barn conversion for at least 3 years.
+Or it is an extension to your own home that you will be living in for at least 3 years) then you can apply for exemption of the levy.

 The CIL regulations can be complex.
-However, it is important to consider how it may affect you if intending to convert an existing barn or build/extend a new residential property in the future.
+However, it is important to consider how it may affect you if intending to convert an existing barn, build a new home or extend your home in the future.

 The good news is that changes of use, such as the conversion of a barn into a dwelling, do not usually attract the CIL for two reasons.
 Firstly, a barn conversion does not usually involve creating 100m2 or more of new floorspace.
 Secondly, floorspace that has been in legal use for a continuous period of at least six months within the 12 months preceding the granting of planning permission is disregarded when calculating CIL (See Section 40 of the Community Infrastructure Levy Regulations).

 But, you might be liable for CIL if your barn conversion involves creating additional new-build floorspace (e.g a mezzanine or extension to the barn).
 Here the levy would only apply to the additional floor area, not the total building area.

 I am planning a self-build or house extension…